Eyes of the Dragon Review and the “Sandwichification” of Literature

 Don’t let the title of this post fool you.
 Stephen King’s Eyes of the Dragon proves yet again that the man must be keeping Calliope, the Greek Muse of epic poetry, hostage in his home.
 How in Hades one author continues to write successfully in so many genres is beyond me, but he keeps on doing it book after book . . .

 We are being inundated with books empty of caloric meaning—I call these popcorn books, cotton candy books, Big Macs of the written word—titles you’ll forget the moment you turn the last page.
 But publishers aren’t entirely to blame; they are simply responding to the economic forces keeping them in the black.
-In an age of information pollution, in an age of NETFLIX and AI, readers expect books to cater to their every guilty pleasure.
-They pick paperbacks like they’re ordering at Subway, which is a trend I call the “sandwichification” of literature.
-I see it all the time at book fairs: indie writers hawking their latest novels by listing off tropes like sandwich toppings: “It’s a vampire romance about a high school girl with a dab of alien abduction.”
-None of these readers seem interested in writing quality or whether the author knows anything about storytelling.
-They’ll purchase a BLT from a gas-station vending machine over a dish by Gordon Ramsay, so long as it satisfies whatever they’re craving.
-One YouTube critic gave my book, The Princess of Aenya, one less star simply because she really, really wanted more romance.
-This is how art dies, folks, because art isn’t a product that can be mass-produced, much as the shareholders of Disney and Paramount wish it could be.
-I don’t visit a museum looking to satisfy some urge, some desire, some want.
-I go hoping to be challenged, inspired, possibly even transformed.
-Yes, great storytelling can do that!
-Great storytelling gives you what you didn’t know you wanted in the first place.
+In an age of NETFLIX and AI, readers expect books to cater to their specific wants, ordering paperbacks like they’re at Subway in a trend I like to call the “sandwichification” of literature.
+At all of the book fairs I’ve attended, indie writers hawk their latest works by listing tropes like vegetable toppings: “It’s a vampire romance about a high school girl with a dab of alien abduction.”
+Nobody asks about writing quality anymore, or if the author knows anything about storytelling.
+So long as it satisfies their cravings, modern consumers will purchase a BLT sandwich from a gas-station vending machine over a dish prepared by Gordon Ramsay.
+One YouTube critic gave my book, The Princess of Aenya, one less star simply because she really, really wanted more romance in it.

 OK.
 Rant over.
 Bring on the trolls!